Sector14/acorn-electron-core/sdcard/readme.txt

 http://www.elitehomepage.org/c64/index.htm and download the Electron version of Elite.
 Perhaps the only game you'll ever need ;)

-So far only a handful of games have been tested with this core and not extensively.
-They include, Elite, Hopper, Sphinx Adventures, Jet Set Willy, Monsters, Repton and the Introductory Cassette.
+Numerous games have been tested with this core including, Elite, Hopper, Sphinx Adventures, Jet Set Willy, Monsters, Repton, Exile and the Introductory Cassette.

 Please report any issues with the core and any games on the fpgaarcade forum http://www.fpgaarcade.com/punbb/viewforum.php?id=20

 # Change Log

+* Development
+  - Driver changed to type 2 to use firmware support for loading from UEF.
+    Requires firmware version newer than 8th Jan 2018.

 * 4/Jan/2018 - V1.2
   - More accurate video address logic